bmaunde/guidelines/connector-integration-guide.md

 > Content-Type: application/json_

-In future, other formats may be supported
+In the future, other formats may be supported

 #### Authorization